sel4devkit/sel4devkit-maaxboard-microkit-xhci-driver/README.md

     - Our device has no z input but should work for those devices that do
 - Autoconf to enable switching between devices (attempts to match and attaches to best match) - as opposed to harcoding for specific devices
 - USB Hub support now included
-    - Tested with 3 devices, more likely to be supported but untested
+    - Tested with 4 devices, more likely to be supported but untested
 - Mass storage support
-- API created with sample client
+- API created with sample clients
+- Synchronous file system added

 ### TODO:
 - Condition variables (?)